ShinyEmii/Toga-Files/README.md

 # Packages :3
+## PackageAnalysis
+Data about every UPK in game.
+Includes:
+- Header Info
+- AES Key
+- Names
+- Imports
+- Exports
+## PackageDecrypted
-Just a dump of Rocket League packages that were encrypted with non default AES key, reencrypted to use the default key.
+Every package that was encrypted with non default AES key, reencrypted to use default AES key.